Spillover of the Myanmar civil war (2021–present)

 Myanmar civilians fleeing to Thailand during the siege of Myawaddy.

 The ongoing Myanmar civil war has had an impact on neighbouring countries.
 Refugees and junta officials have fled into Bangladesh, India and Thailand.
 Territorial violations of Bangladeshi territory, such as artillery strikes and firing at vessels near St. Martin's Island, have caused border tensions.
-In India, the conflict also contributed to the 2023–2024 Manipur violence.
+In India, the conflict is claimed to have contributed to the 2023–2026 Manipur violence.